Orepap/Clust3D/Clust3D Parameters.md

 ______________________________________________________________________________

 **random_state**: Positive integer (<=10000).
 Determines the random state of the algorithm.
-Choosing a value eliminates the stochastic nature of the “points” neuron initialization and chooses the same combinations every time TMDC is run as a whole.
+Choosing a value eliminates the stochastic nature of the “points” neuron initialization and chooses the same combinations every time Clust3D is run as a whole.
 (Default: a random value each time TMDC is run)

 ______________________________________________________________________________

-**All of TMDC's parameters can be viewed in the main.py file along with their default values**
+**All of Clust3D's parameters can be viewed in the main.py file along with their default values**